usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 .. _manage-os:

-Viewing the Installed OSes
+Listing the Installed OSes
 --------------------------

 All the open source operating system versions are delivered as part of the UForge repository.
 Proprietary operating systems are not.

+From the UI you can see the installed OSes by going to the ``Administration`` page and going to the ``Distributions`` tab.

-To get the complete list of the currently supported operating systems on the UForge platform use the command ``uforge os list``.
+To get the complete list of the currently supported operating systems on the UForge platform using the CLI run the command ``uforge os list``.

 Log in to one of the UForge instances: